Free website audit · a plan and a fair price built around your business · no lock-in

 The performance budget is a feature, not a vanity metric.
 On Google’s own data, the difference between a 1-second and a 6-second LCP is roughly half the mobile visitors who would have stayed.
 For a Leeds plumber paying for AdWords clicks at £3.50 a click, half is the difference between profitable and unprofitable.

-The seven techniques above are the Foundation tier default.
-They don’t cost extra.
-They’re not an optimisation pass at the end of the build — they’re the way the build ships.
+The seven techniques above are a UK Web Marketing build default.
+They do not cost extra.
+They are not an optimisation pass at the end of the build, they are the way the build ships.

 If you want to know what your current LCP looks like: free site audit.
-If you want the techniques applied to your site: managed website service.
+If you want the techniques applied to your site: managed website service, or as a standalone engagement, a technical SEO consultant.

 Keep reading